sitepoint/nrelate-related-content/readme.txt

 == Upgrade Notice ==

 = 0.49.0 =
-IMPORTANT: If you have made changes to nrelate's CSS, please <a href="http://nrelate.com/theblog/2011/07/04/less-css-styles-coming-to-related-plugin/">read this</a> before upgrading.
+IMPORTANT: If you have made changes to nrelate's CSS, please visit http://nrelate.com/theblog/ and read the blog post "If you customize nrelate CSS, please read" before upgrading.

 = 0.47.0 =
 You can now show related content on ALL PAGES!